 - Drop 2-3 drops of blue food coloring into the water.
 Stir.

-- Place pipe cleaner snowflake into the water.
+- Carefully place pipe cleaner snowflake into the water.
 Lay straw/pencil across the mouth of the jar so that the snowflake is completely submerged in the water, but not touching the bottom or the sides.

 - Allow jar to sit overnight (undisturbed) while crystals form.
 (Or a little longer if you want more crystals to form.)